Azure/azure-powershell/src/SpringCloud/examples/Update-AzSpringCloudAppActiveDeployment.md

 default 2022/7/1 3:41:45    *********@microsoft.com User                    2022/7/1 3:49:11         **********@microso…
 ```

-Operation to update an exiting Deployment by pipeline.
+Set existing Deployment under the app as active by pipeline.